 The ISP in SmartFusion2 devices is performed by the Cortex-M3 processor and the system controller.
 The system controller manages the SmartFusion2 device programming and handles the system service requests.
 The SmartFusion2 device allows the Cortex-M3 processor to directly provide a bitstream to the system controller for programming.
-The Cortex-M3 processor initializes the system controller and receives the programming bitstream from the USB mass storage device through the USB OTG controller interface.
+The Cortex-M3 processor initializes the system controller and receives the programming bitstream from the Host PC through the UART interface.
 The received bitstream is sent to the system controller to execute the ISP service in one of the following modes of operation:

-- Authenticate: System controller ISP service validates the integrity of the input data bitstream and reports the status information to the Cortex-M3 processor. - For security and reliability reasons, Microsemi recommends that the bitstream is authenticated before the program is executed using Authenticate Operation mode.
-The SmartFusion2 device application must commit only the bitstream for programming after successful authentication and the integrity of the bitstream is validated. - Program: System controller ISP service programs the following depending on the input data bitstream: - eNVM - FPGA fabric - Both the eNVM and the FPGA fabric - Verify: System controller ISP service verifies the contents of the SmartFusion2 device against the input data bitstream and reports the status information to the Cortex-M3 processor.
+- Authenticate: System controller ISP service validates the integrity of the input data bitstream and reports the status information to the Cortex-M3 processor. - For security and reliability reasons, Microsemi recommends that the bitstream is authenticated before the program is executed, using the Authenticate operation mode.
+The SmartFusion2 device application must commit only the bitstream for programming, after successful authentication and the integrity of the bitstream is validated. - Program: System controller ISP service programs the following depending on the input data bitstream: - eNVM - FPGA Fabric - Both the eNVM and the FPGA Fabric - Verify: System controller ISP service verifies the contents of the SmartFusion2 device against the input data bitstream and reports the status information to the Cortex-M3 processor.